zowe/docs-site/docs/user-guide/install-nodejs-zos.md

    [PH16038](https://www.ibm.com/support/pages/apar/PH16038),
    [PH17481](https://www.ibm.com/support/pages/apar/PH17481))

-   **Known issue:** There is a known issue with node.js v14.17.2 will cause error of `ZWESLSTC not found in "<dsn-prefix>.SZWESAMP"` when you run `zowe-install-proc.sh` utility.
+   **Known issue:** There is a known issue with node.js v14.17.2.
+It will cause the error of `ZWESLSTC not found in "<dsn-prefix>.SZWESAMP"` when you run the `zowe-install-proc.sh` utility.

 ## How to obtain IBM SDK for Node.js - z/OS